utelle/wxsqlite3/Readme.txt

 Currently the decision whether to use 128 bit or 256 bit AES encryption has to be made at compile time.
 To enable 256 bit AES encryption define CODEC_TYPE=CODEC_TYPE_AES256 (Default: CODEC_TYPE=CODEC_TYPE_AES128).

+Don't forget to specify the preprocessor symbols from the following list corresponding to your needs to get a valid SQLite library.

+The following 2 symbols enable encryption support:

+SQLITE_HAS_CODEC
+CODEC_TYPE=CODEC_TYPE_AES128

+In the latter symbol you may specify CODEC_TYPE_AES256 instead of CODEC_TYPE_AES128 to enable the (experimental) support for AES 256 bit encryption.

+The following 2 symbols are usually always required resp. recommended:

+SQLITE_CORE
+THREADSAFE=1

+The following 3 symbols are optional to enable specific SQLite features:

+SQLITE_SECURE_DELETE
+SQLITE_SOUNDEX
+SQLITE_ENABLE_COLUMN_METADATA

+The following 3 symbols enable optional extension modules:

+SQLITE_ENABLE_FTS3
+SQLITE_ENABLE_FTS3_PARENTHESIS
+SQLITE_ENABLE_RTREE

 For wxMSW the directory sqlite3/secure contains a special DLL version including support for the optional SQLite meta data methods and the